 The Alliance Program is open from 7:00am to 5:30pm, the Toddler Learning Center is open from 7:30 am to 5:30 pm and the Preschool Learning Center on Plum Street is open from 7:30 am to 5:30 pm.
-All YPLC locations will be closed for 8 major holidays (New Year's Day, President's Day, Memorial Day, July 4th, Labor Day, Columbus Day, Thanksgiving, and Christmas), as well as the day after Thanksgiving, the week between Christmas and New Years (dates will vary year to year), and the first week of PSD summer vacation.
-You are charged for these days if your child is scheduled for those days.
+We are open year-round Monday through Friday, excluding the following dates: New Years Day, President's Day, Memorial Day, Fourth of July, Labor Day, Columbus Day, Thanksgiving and the day after, and Christmas Day.
+We are also closed the week of Christmas (may vary every year, see communication from the center around that time), and the first full week of PSD's summer break.

-We provide special camp days for school agers for any school-out days when PSD is not in session.
+We provide special camp days for any school-out days when PSD is not in session.
 Please note that not all charter and private school schedules can be accommodated.
-The schedules for these days will be posted on our school-age monthly calendars.
+The schedules for these days will be posted on our website.
 We also provide care on most un-scheduled days off public school, such as snow days.
 Give us a call on these days to see what is available.